 “What were you studying?”

-“I wanted to become a vet but I couldn’t handle the course load or qualify for a reduction.
+“I wanted to become a vet but I just couldn’t handle the course load or qualify for a reduction.
+The math and science prerequisites were hard too.
 To add insult to injury, I moved here all the way from Isla Basaltros because there weren’t any jobs left in that field back home.
-I meant to move back to the Lavok Archipelago eventually but I kept procrastinating.
+I meant return to Lavok eventually but I just kept procrastinating.
 Then I started dating Kristy and now I’m here for good.”

 Ben’s heart sank a little bit when Dennis mentioned being in a relationship, then silently reprimanded himself.
 ‘Of course a guy like him isn’t single,’ Ben thought, ‘and he’s way older than you anyway!’